STLnick/jamcafe/README.md

 - Refactor `<form>`s
   - Use a library to simplify and streamline the use and management of a `<form>`
     - _Possiblities_: Formik - React-Hook-Form

+## Known Bugs

+- Logo occassionally does not show up in Header